Emily Norcross Dickinson: Later life and death

 In 1829, she gave birth to her and Edward's first son, Austin Dickinson.
 One year later, she, Edward, and Austin moved to the Homestead (now the Emily Dickinson Museum), where their daughters Emily and Lavinia were born.
 Her husband's busy career as a lawyer and as the treasurer of nearby Amherst College meant that she often stayed home with her children, which made her often feel isolated and lonely.
 In 1855, she endured a particularly troubling period of depression.
 She spent most of her time at home, either taking care of her household or tending her garden, which was her biggest passion in life.
 She suffered a stroke in 1874 from which she never truly recovered, and spent the remainder of her years paralyzed until her death in November 1882.

-Relationship with Emily Dickinson
+Relationship with her daughter, Emily

-Emily Norcross Dickinson never developed a deep relationship with her daughter Emily, who found her mother uninteresting and boring.
+Emily Norcross Dickinson never developed a deep relationship with her daughter Emily, who found her mother uninteresting.
 Emily Dickinson once wrote in a letter to T.W.
 Higginson that "my mother does not care for thought."
 In a later letter to Higginson in 1870, she bluntly said that "I never had a mother.
 I suppose a mother is one to whom you hurry when you are troubled."
 Emily Dickinson scholar Vivian Pollack suggests that the distance between Emily and her mother had an impact on her poetry, and that it contributed the sense of loneliness in her works.
 After her mother died, however, Emily started to show more compassion towards her mother.
 Writing to her close friend Elizabeth Holland, Dickinson remarked, "when we were Children and she journeyed, she always brought us something.
 Now, would she bring us but herself, what an only Gift."